 In my thirties, I sought to become an Episcopal priest, a pursuit that eventually (and ironically) led me to leave the faith altogether.
 This presented many personal, existential, and moral crises, some of which I resolved through my studies of Buddhism and the tenets of mindfulness and impermanence.
 For many years now I have been an atheist, a deist,and a secular humanist.
 I make a point of advertising this because many of my clients have experienced mistreatment at the hands of organized religion and have had trouble finding a purely secular counselor.

-I am a board certified / nationally certified counselor.
+I am a board certified / nationally certified counselor, and a Licensed Professional Counselor in the State of Georgia.
 I hold two Master's Degrees: one in Clinical Mental Health Counseling from Walden University,and one in Religious Studies from Georgia State University, where I also taught briefly.
 I have also studied Literature at Georgia State and Psychology at the University of West Georgia.
 I am a music-lover, a meditation practitioner, a film enthusiast, an avid reader, and the father of two fantastic adult children.
 I live in Kennesaw with my son, Sam, who is an aspiring filmmaker.